blues/notehub-js/README.md

 Here is an example of how to fetch all devices associated with a particular [Notehub project](https://dev.blues.io/reference/glossary/#project).

+The `api-key` variable declared below is an `X-SESSION-TOKEN` authentication token required for all Notehub API requests.
+To generate one, follow [these directions](https://dev.blues.io/reference/notehub-api/api-introduction/#authentication) on the Blues Developer Experience site.

 ```javascript
 import NotehubJs from "@blues-inc/notehub-js";